ad3ller/Rydberg-Stark-decelerator-LabVIEW/README.md

 v0.0.1

-Generate trapping waveforms for a beam of Rydberg atoms above a linear decelerator.
+Generate trapping waveforms for a beam of Rydberg atoms above a linear Stark decelerator.

 Requires LabVIEW 2013 and NI Gmath.